cytosom-package/CytoSOM/README.md

 ```R
 CytoData <- CytoSOM::DownLoadCytoData(dirFCS="FCSdata","CD45",fcsPattern = "Tube",compensate=FALSE)
 ```
+Note that is this case the data have been already compensated.
 4. Build a clustering tree (eg `CytoTree`), indicating the list of makers used for clustering (eg `c("CD4","CD8","CD11b","FOXP3")`), the size of the cluster grid (eg `7`), the number of meta-clusters (eg `10`), and the seed of the random generator (eg `0`):
 ```R
 CytoTree <- CytoSOM::buildFSOMTree(CytoData,c("CD3","CD4","CD8","CD11b","FOXP3", "CD19"),7,25,0)